 How AePS Works

-The Aadhaar Enabled Payment System (AePS) is a secure and simple way to carry out basic banking transactions.
-It was developed by the National Payments Corporation of India (NPCI) to make financial services more accessible to everyone.
-AePS uses your Aadhaar number and your fingerprint or iris scan to verify your identity.
-This means you can perform transactions like checking your account balance, withdrawing cash, or depositing money at various service points without needing a bank card or even a signature.
+AePS was developed by the National Payments Corporation of India (NPCI) to make financial services more accessible to everyone, regardless of their digital literacy or smartphone ownership.
+It uses your Aadhaar number and your fingerprint or iris scan to verify your identity, making transactions highly secure.
+This system allows you to perform various banking activities without needing a bank card or even a signature.

 The Role of Aadhaar in AePS

 Your Aadhaar number is a unique 12-digit identification number issued by the Unique Identification Authority of India (UIDAI).
 In AePS, Aadhaar plays a vital role by acting as your digital identity.
-When your Aadhaar number is linked to your bank account, it allows the AePS system to securely identify you using your biometrics (fingerprint or iris scan).
-This makes transactions very safe and convenient, as only you can authorise them with your unique biological information.
+When your Aadhaar number is linked to your bank account, it allows the AePS system to securely identify you using your biometrics.

 Preparing to Check Your PF Balance Using AePS